 What other cheeses do you think go best with turkey burgers?
 Let me know in the comments!

 The recipe I'm giving you today is more about technique than anything else.
 Flavor-wise, think of it as a solid foundation.
 From here, you can take it and adapt it to suit your personal tastes.
 That said, there are a few steps of the process that should not be skipped.

 - Unlike beef burgers, turkey burgers must be cooked all the way through.
 No medium rare, pink centers here.

 - Do not add salt to the turkey mixture.
 Salt removes moisture from the meat and can make burgers tough instead of tender.
 Add salt to the outside of the burger patty right before putting it on the pan.

-- ½ medium onion, small dice
+- ½ medium onion (small dice)

-- 2 cloves garlic, minced
+- 2 cloves garlic, minced (minced)

-- ¼ teaspoon freshly cracked black pepper
+- ¼ teaspoon black pepper

-- 2 sprigs rosemary, minced
+- 2 sprigs fresh rosemary (minced)

 - 1½ teaspoon curry powder